Safest Teeth Whiteners

 In this article

-It takes around 8 years of education before someone becomes a full-fledged dentist.
-You need a bachelor’s degree in any field.
-Then, you must obtain a Doctor of Medicine in Dentistry (DMD) or a Doctor of Dental Surgery (DDS) degree.
+It takes around 8 years of education to become a dentist.
+You need a bachelor’s degree in any field, preferably in the sciences.
+Then, you must obtain a Doctor of Medicine in Dentistry (DMD) or a Doctor of Dental Surgery (DDS) degree from a dental school.

 The top 10 dental schools in the U.S. are: